typedb/biograkn/blast/README.md

 ## Importing BLAST results into a Grakn Knowledge Graph - an Example

-This examples illustrates how a Grakn Knowledge Graph can be used to simplify a bioinformatician's workflow with BLAST.
+This example illustrates how a Grakn Knowledge Graph can be used to simplify a bioinformatician's workflow with BLAST.

 ## Quick Start